ElinEunjung/peata-v2/docs/usage.md

 5. **Click "Run Query"** to send the request.

    * On success, results are shown in a table.
-   * Missing required filters (e.g. no date range) will trigger an error.
+   * Missing required filters (e.g. not valid date range, should be within 30 days from the start date) will trigger an error.
+   * Wrong operation (`Equals` instead `IN` for multiple values) will trigger an error.

 6. **Use "Load More"** to paginate results (Up to 100 rows per click).